-The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the deeming rule while the litigation proceeded and asked the court to permanently strike down the rule.
+The plaintiffs requested that the court issue a preliminary injunction preventing enforcement of the deeming rule while the litigation proceeded and asked the court to permanently strike down the rule.
 The FDA filed its answer on April 23, 2018 along with a notice informing the court that it was seeking to transfer Rave Salon and Hoban to the District of Columbia so that the three cases could be consolidated.
 On July 17, 2018, the court ordered that the proceedings in this case be stayed until the expiration of the transfer order in Hoban.

 On March 1, 2019, the court consolidated the Rave Salon Inc., Hoban, and Moose Jooce cases.
 On May 2, 2019, the plaintiffs filed a motion for partial summary judgment.
 On June 6, 2019, the FDA filed its opposition to the plaintiffs’ motion along with a cross-motion for partial summary judgment.
 Oral arguments were held on October 22, 2019.
 On December 17, 2019, the parties filed a status report notifying the court of the D.C.
 Circuit’s decision in Nicopure, which impacted the First Amendment claim in this case.
 On February 11, 2020, the court issued an order denying the plaintiffs’ motion for partial summary judgment and granting the FDA’s motion for partial summary judgment on the plaintiffs’ Appointments Clause claim.
 Because the D.C.
 Circuit’s decision in Nicopure governed the First Amendment claim, the court also granted summary judgment in favor of the government on that claim.